 Adelante is officially founded as a nonprofit in Albuquerque, New Mexico, on February 23, 1978, by a group of parents who were focused on the ideas of independence, rights, choice, and respect for people with disabilities.
 At that point in history, society saw a person’s disabilities in rehabilitation terms only, thus often failing to pay attention to an individual’s capabilities or interests.
-In February 1978, the organization was named La Familia, but before November 1978 when services actually started, the name changed to The Teaching Home.
-The organization at the time offered educational and vocational training in a home environment for six men with autism who lived in the home where they received services.
+In February 1978, the organization was named La Familia, but before services actually started in November 1978, the name changed to The Teaching Home.
+At that time the organization offered educational and vocational training in a home environment for six men with autism who lived in the home where they received services.
 The initial budget was $64,000 a year.

 Camino Real opened on January 1, 1980 in Belen, New Mexico.
-It was an agency that had a similar philosophy and offered services for people with disabilities that later became part of Adelante.
+It was an agency that had a similar philosophy and offered services for people with disabilities.
+It later became part of Adelante.
 In July 1980, the Teaching Home program supported 20 people with disabilities.

 Adelante Industries start their first big contract on August 1, 1982, opening the first of many social enterprises at the agency.
 We offered services for local businesses in an effort to employ people with disabilities.
 Also in August 1982, Adelante is accredited by CARF (Commission on Accreditation of Rehabilitative Facilities) for the first time.

 The Camino Real Thrift Shop opens in Belen.
-Today, the shop, now in Los Lunas, is known as Bargain Square Thrift Store.
+Today, the shop is known as Bargain Square Thrift Store.

 Adelante receives funding from United Way allowing us to support people with more severe disabilities – including medically fragile individuals.
 We officially become a United Way agency and are thankful for their support for many years.